MntCer/Rooc/doc/TheRoocReference.md

 A production is terminated by a full stop (period).

-Lowercase production names are used to identify lexical (terminal) tokens.
+Lowercase production names and elements quoted in `""` are used to identify lexical (terminal) tokens.
 Non-terminals are in CamelCase.
-Tokens which are enclosed in double quotes "" are also lexical tokens.

 The three operators below are in increasing precedence.